ida-org/mise-demo/README.md

 unofficial 3rd party demo.
 See the [MISE website](https://mise.mda.gov/) for the official source material.

+## General Description

+The MISE defines a low cost, implementable solution for maritime information sharing while providing mechanisms to mitigate associated legal and policy concerns.
+As a participant in the MISE, data providers and consumers manage and share maritime information through common data definitions and security attributes, resulting in an internet accessible, unclassified information sharing capability.

 ## Common Profile

 The MISE may be understood in terms of a